veezus/veezus.github.io/index.md

 **Testing**, specifically test-driven development, is something I'm pretty passionate about.
 I've been a fan of rspec as long as it's been around, and I love it for unit and functional tests.
 My first "rock star" moment at my first rails conference in Orlando was meeting Dave Chelimsky.
-I'm okay with feature tests written in rspec, but I generally prefer cucumber for the gherkin language.
+Of late I've become a fan of minitest.

 **Refactoring** – in the service of new features – is another thing I'm passionate about.
 During my time at Hashrocket I was known as the guy who'd